-There is evidence that some people have used sporting events as an opportunity to take inappropriate photographs or film footage of children or young people in vulnerable positions.
-There is also evidence that some people actively seek out opportunities to photograph or film disabled children and young persons in particular.
+There is evidence that some people have used sporting events as an opportunity to take inappropriate photographs or film footage of adults in vulnerable positions.

-To avoid the inappropriate use of images of children and young people involved in Disability Sport NI's and Live Active NI's programmes staff/volunteers need to follow these guidelines:
+To avoid the inappropriate use of images of adults involved in Disability Sport NI's and Live Active NI's programmes staff/volunteers need to follow these guidelines:

-There is an official Disability Sport NI and Live Active NI camera that is kept in a locked cupboard in the office.
+- There is an official Disability Sport NI and Live Active NI camera that is kept in a locked cupboard in the office.
 Please ask the Communications & Engagement Officer or Finance & Business Manager if you would like to use the camera.
-We advise that where possible you use this for all photo, video and voice recordings associated with both organisations.
+We advise that where possible you use this for all photo, video and voice recordings associated with both organisations. - You must have verbal consent to take any recordings whether visual or audio of anyone over 18 years old including the individuals, parents, careers or an individual/organisation with permission to act on behalf of the individual and have advised on what it will be used for.
+Where possible you should obtain written permission consent form.
+Once verbal or written consent has been granted it is polite to then verbally ask the adult's permission.
+(Please find blank forms and save completed forms under Data Photos Photo Consent Forms on the Disability Sport NI internal server). - If you see any imagery or recordings that reflect poorly on Disability Sport NI or Live Active NI, please notify the Communications and Engagement Officer and do not engage directly with the source of them. - When engaging with external photographers, videographers or press please do not leave them unsupervised with service users of any age and ensure that they have been briefed on this policy. - Please encourage parents or guardians to take photos or videos and share them with us as appropriate rather than us taking them. - When storing images, video and recordings please save them to the Data Drive and ensure that they are categorised appropriately by folder names.
+Please do not store images locally to laptops, phones, memory pens and tablets for more than 48 hours where possible.

-- You must have verbal permission from the parent or individual/organisation with permission to consent on behalf of the parent to take any recordings whether visual or audio of a child or young person under 18 years old and have advised on what it will be used for.
-Where possible you should obtain a signed parental consent form.
-There are parental consent forms on the data drive that can be sent out prior to a known engagement or taken along to an open session.
-Once verbal or written consent has been granted it is polite to then verbally ask the child or young person's permission.
-(Please find blank forms and save completed forms under Data Photos Photo Consent Forms on the Disability Sport NI internal server). - You must have verbal consent to take any recordings whether visual or audio of anyone over 18 years old including from parents, careers or an individual/organisation with permission to act on behalf of the parent and have advised on what it will be used for.
-Where possible you should seek written permission using the same consent form as outlined above. - When using an image or video of a child or young person please do not reference their name alongside the image unless parental consent has been granted to do so.
-Please do not use imagery to establish a pattern of a specific child or young person's attendance by sharing them in real time with information on the child, the venue, the time and the name of the session or club. - If you see any imagery or recordings that reflect poorly on Disability Sport NI or Live Active NI, please notify the Communications and Engagement Officer and do not engage directly with the source of them. - When engaging with external photographers, videographers or press please do not leave them unsupervised with service users of any age and ensure that they have been briefed on this policy. - Please encourage parents or guardians to take photos or videos and share them with us as appropriate rather than us taking them. - When storing images, video and recordings please save them to the Data Drive and ensure that they are categorised appropriately by folder names.
-Please do not store images locally to laptops, phones, memory pens and tablets for more than 48 hours where possible. - Please ensure that all subjects of imagery are appropriately dressed.
+- Please ensure that all subjects of imagery are appropriately dressed.
 In sports including but not limited to swimming or gymnastics where you are in doubt please seek advice from the Communications and Engagement Officer. - When saving imagery to the Data Drive please ensure that you delete any that you feel are not of a reasonable quality and therefore will never likely be used.